 On October 1, 2015, the EPA finalized revisions to the NAAQS and lowered both the primary and secondary ozone standard from the 2008 limit of 75 ppb down to 70 ppb (the 2015 ozone standard).
-Several states, including the State of Arizona, challenged the final rule.
-On August 23, 2019, the D.C.
-Circuit Court of Appeals released its opinion and upheld the 70 ppb primary standard, but remanded the secondary NAAQS to the EPA, and vacated the prevention of significant deterioration grandfathering provisions.
 On December 23, 2020, the EPA finalized the rule retaining the 70 ppb primary and secondary standards.
-The provisions of the rule that related to retention of the secondary standard addressed the remand from the August 2019 court decision.
-In October 2021, the EPA indicated that it will reconsider its 2020 decision to retain the 2015 ozone standards.
-The District is monitoring this activity and cannot predict the outcome.
+In October 2021, the EPA indicated that it will reconsider its decision to retain the 2015 ozone standards.
+The District anticipates that the SIPs outlining controls to achieve the 2015 70 ppb standard will be in place in 2023.
+The District cannot predict the impact of the 2015 ozone standard and implementing controls on its operations, financial condition, net revenues and cash flows at this time.